 General vision tests are an important part of helping you have 20/20 vision.
 Elementary students commonly receive eye exams at school, and employees often undergo eye exams for insurance purposes.
 While an acuity exam helps with your glasses or contact prescriptions, doing well on a vision assessment doesn't mean you do not have an eye disease.

->

-> At Palm Beach Eye Center, eye health exams utilize important diagnostic testing techniques, which allow our Lake Worth, FL eye doctors to evaluate your total eye health.
+At Palm Beach Eye Center, eye exams in our Lake Worth practice utilize important diagnostic testing techniques, which allow our eye doctors to evaluate your total eye health.
 A thorough eye exam is critical because several conditions that cause blindness, like macular degeneration, do not exhibit any warning signs until it's too late.
 To prevent any issues and protect your eye health, please schedule your appointment with our expert ophthalmologists at our Lake Worth, FL practice.

->

-> Why should I schedule an eye exam in Lake Worth, FL?
+Why should I schedule an eye exam in Lake Worth, FL?

 Undergoing comprehensive eye exams on a routine basis is crucial for all adults and children.
 Even if you have not experienced noticeable symptoms, many eye conditions can cause irreversible damage before you have any issues.
 We recommend that patients ages 18 – 40 schedule eye exams in our Lake Worth practice so we can detect any conditions.
 Additionally, at six months of age, children should undergo their first eye exam.
 With all age ranges, an eye exam can detect any issues, prescription changes, and prevent eye diseases.
 If you do wear glasses or contacts, please bring them with you to your appointment.
 Lasting about 30 – 90 minutes, we complete:

 - Vision acuity test